 Transformation refers to the on-site processes that transform your raw material to the finished product.

 Beyond just the raw material, you’ll want to consider all the inputs that keep your facility running- lighting, power, electricity, and water, to name a few.
 Look for new efficiencies to reduce wasted material, wasted energy, and wasted time.

 - Use motion sensors and more efficient lighting sources, such as LED

 - Reduce water usage by taking non-contact cooling water and reusing it for floor mopping

 - Use programmable thermostats

-- Use pumps or squeeze bottles to dampen towels instead of soaking or dunking them in solvent
+- Adopt solvent management best practices, such as using pumps or squeeze bottles to dampen towels instead of soaking or dunking them in the solvent.

 - Switch to reusable programs for solvent wipes, uniforms, oil absorbents, and mops